thecarpetjasp/passfind/README.md

 **SETUP**

 *(NOTICE!)
-A recent update to BreachDirectory has affected the use of their API keys.
+A recent update to BreachDirectory has effected the use of their API keys.
 Until this is resolved, please continue to use the PASSCRACK feature for this program instead.*

 Before you can begin using PassFind - you will need BreachDirectory's FREE API key.